-- Overall, there is about a 5 percent over-recovery of water service costs at currently approved rates. - All customer classes except trucked services have a revenue recovery surplus, with RCC's ranging from about 106 percent for bulk customers to 122 percent for multi-residential customers. - With an RCC of 82 percent, trucked service customers are under-paying their cost of service for trucked water.
-The allocated net cost (after non-rate revenue offsets) is \$1.080 million (mainly reflecting contracted water delivery), and the revenue from these customers is \$0.885 million. - Community Gardens/Services do not generate any revenue but incur \$0.182 million in costs.
+- Overall, there is about a 7 percent under-recovery of water service costs at currently approved rates. - Residential customers show essentially a full cost recovery, whereas multi-residential and commercial customer classes pay about 11 percent over their cost of service, which is close to within the range of reasonableness of between 90 and 110 percent of the cost of service. - With an RCC of 63 percent, trucked service customers are under-paying their cost of service for trucked water.
+The allocated net cost (after non-rate revenue offsets) is \$1.436 million (mainly reflecting contracted water delivery), and the revenue from these customers is \$0.908 million. - Community Gardens/Services do not generate any revenue but incur \$0.204 million in costs.